kdudek22/sensoryczne/backend/README.md

 Response is a list of videos with attributes:
 - id - the id of the record
 - date - timestamp of when the recording was saved
-- detection - the label of the image, right now it`s a string, later we will have to thin about multpile detections in a single recording etc.
+- detection - the label of the image, right now it`s a string, later we will have to thin about multiple detections in a single recording etc.
 - video_url - the url at which the video is available, currently its simply hosted on the server